Wolves fans are pumped, cautiously optimistic at Game Six

 Wearing a signed Anthony Edwards jersey as he strolled into Target Center prior to the Timberwolves do-or die game Thursday night, Ty Perelman remarked that he'd never seen the Wolves look better.

 Perelman, 24, was nervous owing to the team's three-game losing streak in the playoff series against Denver, but he was holding out hope.
-Regardless of what happens this postseason, he said, he's feel confident about the team going forward.
+Regardless of what happens this postseason, he said, he was feeling confident about the team going forward.

 "It's nice finally in this state to get some kind of winning," Perelman said.
 "Meaningful basketball in May?
 It never happens."

-Nearly all the Minnesota fans in and around Target Center were concerned about the possibility that the Wolves would get knocked out of the playoffs, but it didn't stop them from being at least cautiously optimistic that the team can pull it out against the Nuggets.
+Nearly all the Minnesota fans in and around Target Center were concerned about the possibility that the Wolves would get knocked out of the playoffs, but it didn't stop them from being at least cautiously optimistic that the team can pull it out against the Nuggets — especially after trouncing Denver 115-70 Thursday night.

 Marcus Davis attended the game on his 32nd birthday, holding up a large sign showing fan favorite Naz Reid.